ErnestUTN/WeaponsOfChoice/README.md

+#IMPORTANT: This Master branch version is unplayable, it's sole purpose is to exist to be overwritten by the Successful Beta Branch later on.
+Try the Beta Branch.
+If no issues arises for some time, it will merge (or basically overwrite) the whole of this branch

 # WeaponsOfChoice
 A revamped version of WeaponsAndOutfits(https://github.com/ErnestUTN/Rimworld_WeaponsAndOutfits) .
 This time the weapons configuration is not part of the apparel outfit system.